paulvha/apollo3/ArduinoBLE_special/README.md

 Most of the examples can be used for any ArduinoBLE implemenation.

 ## Getting started
-In case of V1.2.3 for Artemis/Apollo3 Sparkfun boards in the Arduino IDE, make sure to install ExactLE- HCI connection layer.
+In case of V1.2.3 for Artemis/Apollo3 Sparkfun boards in the Arduino IDE, make sure to install HCI connection layer.

 In case you have the official ArduinoBLE installed.
 No need to change or remove as with this package an ArduinoBLE_P will be installed that has been tested and works.